Floriannue/CORApy/readme_florian2.md

 **Apply Universal Rules** (see above)
 - `read_file` from discovery and all related MATLAB files
 - `grep_search Cora2025.1.0_Manual.txt` for specifications
+- use Chain of Thought Template to create detailed step by step implementation plan as as ToDo List

 **Chain of Thought Template (MANDATORY for each function/class):**
 ```